Azure-Samples/modern-data-warehouse-dataops/docs/sample_project_structure/README.md

 ### Setup and Deployment

-> IMPORTANT NOTE: As with all Azure Deployments, this will **incur associated costs**.
+> IMPORTANT NOTE: As with all Azure deployments, this will **incur associated costs**.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for a list of deployed resources.

 1. **Initial Setup**